toulbar2/toulbar2/docs/source/examples/tuto_fapwp.rst

-.. _fapwp:
+.. _tuto_fapwp:

 ==============================================
 Frequency assignment problem with polarization
 ==============================================

+.. include:: menu_backto.rst

 Brief description
 =================

-The previously-described :ref:`rlfap` has been extended to take into account polarization constraints and user-defined relaxation of electromagnetic compatibility constraints.
+The previously-described :ref:`tuto_rlfap` has been extended to take into account polarization constraints and user-defined relaxation of electromagnetic compatibility constraints.
 The problem is to assign a pair (frequency,polarization) to every radio communication link (also called a path).
 Frequencies are integer values taken in finite domains.
 Polarizations are in {-1,1}.
 Constraints are :

   - \(I) two paths must use equal or different frequencies (`f_i=f_j` or `f_i<>f_j`),
   - \(II) the absolute difference between two frequencies should exactly be equal or different to a given number e (`|f_i-f_j|=e` or `|f_i-f_j|<>e`),